proinsias/proinsias.github.io/_posts/2022/2022-07-27-matplotlib-determine-which-backend-is-in-use.md

 ---
 layout: single
-title: "Matplotlib: Determine which backend is in use"
+title: 'Matplotlib: Determine which backend is in use'
 date: 2022-07-27 16:27
 modified: 2022-07-27 16:27
+excerpt: Quick one-liner to identify the backend
 categories: til
 tags:
     - matplotlib
     - til
 ---

 To figure out which `matplotlib` backend is in use, use either: